-The Academy's OPEB contributions for the year ended June 30, 2019 were equal to the required contribution total.
-OPEB benefits were approximately \$141,000, all of which was specifically for the Defined Benefit Plan.
+The District's OPEB contributions for the year ended June 30, 2020 were equal to the required contribution total.
+Total OPEB contributions were approximately \$163,000.
+Of the total OPEB contributions, approximately \$163,000 was contributed to fund the Defined Benefit Plan and approximately \$0 was contributed to fund the Defined Contribution Plan.